acDante/span-based-srl/README.md

 bc/cctv/00/cctv_0001   0   6      situation    NN           *))       -    -   -   Speaker#1        *        *)    -
 bc/cctv/00/cctv_0001   0   7              .     .           *))       -    -   -   Speaker#1        *        *     -
 ```
+[Attention]
+1. Samples should be separated by an empty line
+2. Remember to remove illegal lines in CoNLL-2012 dataset, e.g.
+#Start of Document, #end of document

 ## Usage